The Cyclone (1996 film): Cast

+Release

+The film opened 12 December 1996 in Italy on 75 screens and after it performed well, was expanded to 360 screens.

 Reception

 Il Ciclone fared very well at the box office and was nominated for several awards, including seven David di Donatello, one of the most important Italian cinematic awards.
 The film won in the categories of "Audience Award", "Best Supporting Actress" (for Barbara Enrichi) and "Scholars Jury David".
 It was also nominated for "Best Film", "Best Screenplay", "Best Actor" (for Pieraccioni) and "Best Supporting Actor" (for Massimo Ceccherini), but lost it.
 The film was also nominated for four Ciak d'oro, winning two and losing two, and also won one "Globo Dorado" (for "Best Actor), one Hamptons International Film Festival Award (for "Most Popular Feature") and two Nastro d'Argento (for "Best Screenplay" and "Best Actor").

-It grossed $442,283 in its opening weekend from 43 screens and placing fifth at the Italian box office.
-The film went on to become the highest-grossing Italian film of all-time with a gross of $44 million.
+It grossed $442,283 in its opening weekend from 43 screens and placed fifth at the Italian box office.
+It went on to reach number one at the Italian box office and topped the charts for the first seven weeks of 1997.
+The film went on to become the highest-grossing Italian film of all-time with a gross of $44 million (78 billion lire nationally).